craigwatkins/nn_compression/README.md

   - Arguments:
     - `image_path`: The path to the image to be compressed.
     - `save_path`: The path to the binary file to save the compressed data to.
-    - `error_threshold`: The maximum error allowed for matches before trying a smaller pixel string size.
+    - `error_threshold`: The maximum error allowed for matches before trying a larger palette size.
 Decreasing this value will usually increase quality at the expense of compression ratio.

 - `decompress`: Decompresses a binary file and saves the decompressed data to a lossless PNG image for inspection.
   - Arguments: